jason-dai/aaai2019/analytics-zoo.md

 ## What is Analytics Zoo?
 __Analytics Zoo__ provides a unified analytics + AI platform that seamlessly unites *__Spark, TensorFlow, Keras and BigDL__* programs into an integrated pipeline; the entire pipeline can then transparently scale out to a large Hadoop/Spark cluster for distributed training or inference.

-In addition, Analytics Zoo also provides a rich set of analytics and AI support for user to build and productionize the end-to-end pipeline, including
+In addition, Analytics Zoo also provides a rich set of analytics and AI support for user to build and productionize the end-to-end AI pipeline, including
 - *__Easy-to-use abstractions and APIs__*: Spark Dataframe and ML pipeline support, auto-differentiation operations, transfer learning support, online model serving API, etc.
 - *__Built-in deep learning models__*: image classification, object detection, text classification, recommendation, etc.
 - *__Reference use cases__*: anomaly detection, sentiment analysis, fraud detection, image augmentation, object detection, variational autoencoder, etc.